 A teacher must be kind and understanding, but at the same time firm.
-The pupils should feel that their teacher wants them to improve, is interested in their growth, is pleased with their success.
-All children must be equal in the eyes of their teacher.
+The pupils should feel that their teacher wants them to improve, is interested in their

 SECONDARY EDUCATION IN GREAT BRITAIN

 Since the 1944 Education Act of Parliament, free secondary education has been available to all children in Britain.
 Indeed children must go to school until the age of 16, and pupils may stay on for one or two years more if they wish.